-Speech therapy is a corrective and rehabilitative treatment for physical, cognitive deficits resulting in difficulty with verbal communication.
+Speech therapy is a corrective treatment for physical cognitive deficits resulting in difficulty with verbal communication.
 It includes working on both speech and language.
 Depending on the nature and severity of the disorder, treatments may range from physical strengthening exercises, repetitive practice and activities and use of audio-visual aids.

 Who is a speech Therapist?

 Speech therapist are speech language pathologist who are trained to assess, diagnose, treat children with speech, language, cognitive-communication, voice, swallowing, fluency disorders.
 A speech language pathologist is a person with Bsc/ Msc in speech & language.